The course enables students to explore three key areas of New Testament theological thought: Christology, soteriology, and eschatology.

 As students engage with the Gospels, the Pauline writings, the letter to the Hebrews and the Book of Revelation, they will gain an appreciation of the university and diversity that characterises New Testament theology.
 They will develop skills in interpreting New Testament texts in terms of their theological content, while remaining sensitive to the historical, social and cultural context of the texts.

-Prerequisite: In order to take this module, you must already have passed the module Reading the New Testament at Level 4.
+Prerequisite: In order to take this course, you must already have passed the course Reading the New Testament at Level 4.

 - The Synoptic Christologies

 - Soteriology: Justification by Faith

 - Eschatology: The Synoptic Gospels

 Forum participation (10%); a two thousand-word essay (40%) and a 1.5-hour unseen written examination (50%).